The-Wishlist-Co/docs/eventcollectorAPI.md

 ## **Jobs API**

 ## Create Notification Job
 For the creation of a new Job notification.
-A Job resource with unique id,active status, notification type, cron schedule etc..
+A Job resource with unique id,active status, notification type, cron schedule etc.

 Method: ``` POST ```